Know Your Workplace Rights if You Have a Disability

 If you have arthritis and feel that you may need support to do your job, it is important to understand your rights in the workplace.

 To be officially considered under the Americans with Disabilities Act (ADA), your doctor must first diagnose you as having a disability.
 If you have limited mobility, significant pain or moderate to severe arthritis, you probably qualify.
 See your physician to know for sure.

+The ADA requires employers with 15 or more employees to provide reasonable accommodations for employees with disabilities.
 A reasonable accommodation is something that helps workers perform their job, such as a specific tool or a change in work hours.
 These accommodations can include:

 - Ensuring the workplace is accessible.

 - Providing ergonomic workstations and equipment.